7cb15/Measuring-Offensive-Line-Importance-in-Fantasy-Football/README.md

 # Measuring-Offensive-Line-Importance-in-Fantasy-Football

-Using simple linear regression techniques I explore the impact of Offensive Line scores and rankings to the subsequent performance of Quarterbacks and Running Backs.
+Using simple linear regression techniques to explore the impact of Offensive Line scores and rankings to the subsequent performance of Quarterbacks and Running Backs.
 The data is for the 2017 season and measures QB and RB performance based on the number of fantasy points obtained over the season.

 After some qualitative assessments are made to control for outliers (e.g. removing the Cleveland Browns, who went 0-16, from the analysis), we find that there is no statistically significant relationship between QB fantasy performance and offensive line strength.
 The R2 values are low and p-values suggest weak evidence against the null hypothesis.